The Great British Bake Off series 4: Episode 3: Desserts

 In this challenge, Deborah accidentally used Howard's custard.
 As a result, Howard used Deborah's custard in his trifle.
 This switch was revealed to Paul and Mary, who appropriately judged their custards separately in their respective trifles.
 The incident was dubbed Custardgate by the press.

 Episode 4: Pies and Tarts

-For the signature challenge the bakers are asked to bake a double-crusted fruit pie with a filling of their choice.
-For their fourth technical challenge, the bakers were required to bake a tart that has almost a 700-year history; the egg custard tart.
-For the showstopper, the challenge was to make a filo pie centrepiece using the filo pastry that they had made from scratch.
+For the signature challenge the bakers are asked to bake a double-crusted fruit pie with a filling of their choice to be done in 2 hours.
+For their technical challenge, the bakers were required to bake a tart that has almost a 700-year history; the egg custard tart, that needs to be done in 2 hours.
+For the showstopper, the challenge was to make a filo pie centerpiece using the filo pastry that they had made from scratch to be done in 4 hours.